woonsangcho/trpo/README.md

 ### Implementation notes
 - The parametrized value function is updated using the previous batch of trajectories, whereas the parametrized policy function and advantages are updated using the current batch of trajectories, as suggested in [5] to avoid overfitting.
 Please see the reference [5] for the core training scheme.
+- Raw rewards are scaled so that the discounted sums lie within the representational capacity of the neural network.
+Without scaling, the kernel and bias weight updates are rather slow and fail mapping to increasing discounted reward sums, and the error accumulates as training progresses. ```reward * 0.0025``` appears to work fine from observing the value losses per training iteration.
+- Also as an attempt to further constrain the output space, instead of constant scaling, I normalized each reward such that most of the mass of discounted sum of rewards roughly lies on the boundary of a unit ball, i.e. unit length in l_0 norm of discounted rewards by keeping running statistics.
+However, this resulted in mapping states to values which previous states were mapped to in previous iterations, resulting in slow learning curve.
 - The network architecture for both value and policy is fixed with ```two``` hidden layers, each with ```128``` nodes with ```tanh``` activation.
 - The kernels in the layers are initialized with ```RandomNormal(mean=0, std=0.1)```, which is a heuristic I've found to be useful.
 The effect is that the outputs for mean action are centered around 0 during the initial stage of policy learning.
 If this center is very much off from 0, it results in a large random fluctuation of sampled actions, taking longer time to learn.
 - While it is noted in [3] that a ```separate set of parameters specifies the log standard deviation of each element```, I've experimented with merged network outputting both ```mean``` and ```sigma```, and with two separate networks for each.
 They had poor performance so the source is omitted from the repository.